pslucas0212/AWS-Technology/README.md

 - SES allows you to send richly formatted HTML emails in bulk and gain valuable insights about the effectiveness of your campaign.
   - Ideal choice for marketing campaigns or professional emails
   - Unlike SNS, SES sends HTML emails
+- Study for the Exam
+  - SNS
+    - Don't forget SNS sends text messages and plain text emails.
+  - SES
+    - Remember that SES sends HTML-formatted emails for marketing campaigns.

 #### Auditing, Monitoring, and Logging
 These services give you insight into how well your systems are performing and help you proactively find and resolve errors.